Last Updated:19/11/2020 at 14:40

 What are the rules about meeting up with other people?

-Find out the latest restrictions in Scotland in our article 'What are the Coronavirus Rules in Scotland, Right Now?'
+And there's more information about the latest restrictions in Scotland in our article 'What are the Coronavirus Rules in Scotland, Right Now?'

 Remember, if you have symptoms of coronavirus or have been asked to self isolate by a contact tracer (because you've come into contact with someone with coronavirus) you should self-isolate as per NHS Inform advice.